mrwatson-de/fmSort/README.md

 Filemaker Sorting is powerful :), but static :(.

+- It is not possible for a user to build up a sort order bit by bit
-- Sorts need to be known and statically programmed.
+- Sorts need to be known and statically programmed in advance.
-- For n short fields that requires n^2 sorts.
+- It could be possible to write a data driven sort script, but for n sort fields it would require n^2 statically programmed sort record steps.
+- The sort dialog can do everything - but is rather overwhelming for most users

+In short, sorting is not really low code in FileMaker

 ## The Solution